GridTools/gridtools/docs/_sources/getting_started/getting_started.rst.txt

 which will be used later.

-The second argument to ``backend`` defines the type of the grid, where ``structured`` refers to a Cartesian-like grid.
-The last argument defines that blocking should be used.
-See :ref:`backend-selection` for details.

 ^^^^^^^^^^^^^^^^
 The Storage Type
 ^^^^^^^^^^^^^^^^

-For efficient memory access the index ordering might depend on the target architecture, therefore the memory layout will implicitly decided by target via the storage traits as follows.
+For efficient memory accesses the index ordering might depend on the target architecture, therefore the memory layout will implicitly decided by target via the storage traits as follows.

-For each storage type we need to define the type of the data we want to store in the field, e.g. ``double``, and a ``storage_info`` type which will hold information about size, alignment, strides etc. When creating the ``storage_info`` via the storage traits we need to provide a unique index and the number of dimensions for the storage (typically 3).
+For each storage type we need to define the data type of the data we want to store in the field, e.g. ``double``, and a ``storage_info`` type which will hold information about size, alignment, strides etc. When creating the ``storage_info`` via the storage traits we need to provide a unique idenentifier and the number of dimensions for the storage (typically 3).

 .. literalinclude:: code/test_gt_storage.cpp
    :language: gridtools